The Night Stalker

 It seems pretty clear that Ramirez was a sociopath rather than a natural born psychopath (for an explanation of the difference, see my post here: Are Some People Born Evil).
 The head injuries, together with an alcoholic and abusive father, the negative influence of his cousin Miguel, and witnessing a murder at the age 13, all seemed to have a profound anti-social effect on the young Ramirez.

 In many ways, Ramirez operated outside the mold of a traditional serial killer profile.
-Thought, he displayed some of the expected characteristics: an identifiable “MO” or pattern for his crimes — burglary, sexual assault, and homicide, his crimes often seemed to have no rhyme or reason.
+Thought, he displayed some of the expected characteristics: an identifiable “MO” for his crimes — burglary, sexual assault, and homicide — his crimes were often disorganized and without a clear pattern.
 He rarely if ever had a “cooling off” period — often attacking twice in the same night and in consecutive days.
 His victims ranged from 8 to 83.
 And they included men, women, and children.
 Though he frequently killed with his .22 caliber revolver, he also killed with knives, by strangulation, and at least once attempted to do so with a tire iron.

 It’s hard then to nail down a motive for Ramirez’s violence.
 If I had to pick one though, I’d say robbery.
 He didn’t always sexually assault his victims.
 He didn’t even always kill them.
 But he did almost without exception rob them.
 That with his frequent carjackings leads me to robbery as his chief motive.
 Though he seemed to enjoy the more violent aspects of his crimes as well.